-If you're taking a beach vacation or a family cruise to a tropical destination, introducing a child to the wonderful world under the sea can be a fun and even magical experience—especially if he has shown interest in fish, sea turtles, starfish and other marine life.
+If you're taking a beach vacation or a family cruise to a tropical destination, introducing a child to the wonderful world under the sea can be a magical experience—especially if he or she has shown interest in fish, sea turtles, starfish, or other marine life.

 If snorkeling sounds like something your child would enjoy, the best plan is to teach the basics before you leave home.

 Parents don't need to buy an expensive snorkel set but should choose one with a silicone mask skirt instead of a plastic one as the silicone option provide a tighter seal.
 Be sure to clean the lenses before the first use as there's often a film left on them from production that can fog up.
 A light coating of toothpaste on the inside and outside lenses that is gently scrubbed away with a brush and rinsed in tap water will do the trick.
 Additionally, most stores sell anti-fog gel that can be purchased at a low cost and applied right before heading into the water.

 Typically, age 5 or 6 is a good age to learn the basics of snorkeling.
 If your child is old enough to feel comfortable in the pool, it's not too early to make an introduction to snorkeling equipment.
 Teaching an older child will be even easier as they will already be mature enough to follow a series of directions and instructions.

 Introduction to Snorkeling Equipment

 Whether a child starts in the bathtub or the shallow end of the pool, let them simply play with the snorkel and mask in the water however they like and not immediately begin with the proper technique.
 If you first familiarize your child with the equipment at home, it will then be a more comfortable learning experience in the pool or ocean.

 On average, it should take about 1-2 hours to teach a child how to snorkel.
 If your child is still taking baths, start your snorkel lessons in the bathtub before your trip.
 Little kids will love this idea.
 Slightly older kids can start in the shallow end of a pool.